Medical Care and Your 2- to 3-Year-Old

 - changes in behavior or sleep patterns

-- failure to grow in height as expected
+- a failure to grow in height as expected

 - long-lasting or frequent vomiting or diarrhea